Leonardo-Mazzuca/ummani-blog/README.md

 rails db:migrate
 ```

-And finally to populate the database with default data, you'll
+Finally to populate the database with default data, use
-use:

 ```bash
 rails db:seed
 ```

-If you want sign in with some of the default data, you should try:
+If you want sign in with some of the default data, try to use:

 ```ruby
 user = User.create(